The right to be free from unreasonable searches

 - The search falls within one of the limited exceptions to the warrant requirement recognized by federal and Colorado courts.

-To be valid under the U.S. and Colorado constitutions, a search warrant must:
+To be valid under the U.S. and state constitutions, a search warrant in Colorado must:

 - Be based on probable cause;

 - Be supported by a written oath or affirmation;

 - Describe the place to be searched, or the person or thing to be seized, as accurately as possible; and

 - Be legally executed by a Colorado or federal judge.